fabiomatricardi/llama-server-embeddings/README.md

 #### Footnotes on Streanlit
 Other possible similarity scores:
-For some reasons are giving back the same numners...
+For some reasons are giving back the same numbers...
 ```python
 # compute similarity (3 methods)
 from sentence_transformers.util import pytorch_cos_sim, cos_sim, dot_score